 Just as the goat symbolizes fertility, virility, and desire, they also symbolize creative energy.
 After all, desire fuels our ability to tap into our imaginations and create – whether it’s a piece of art, a new outcome, or even a new state of mind.

 The goat is willing to put in the energy required to scale a mountain to escape predators or to find greener pastures.
-So, as a symbol of creative energy, the goats reminds you that honing your skills and practicing will enable you to be an even more adept creator.
+So, as a symbol of creative energy, the goat reminds you that honing your skills and practicing will enable you to be an even more adept creator.

 If you’ve ever watched viral videos of baby goats on social media, you know that goats like to have a good time.
 In fact, calling young goats “kids” is the perfect name for these animals because most goats are kids at heart.